schandrase/J-Chem-ed/README.md

 link: https://www.charmm-gui.org/?doc=archive&lib=covid19
 Here we have provided the system file and last 100 ns of the molecular dynamics simulation trajectory.
 All the simulation is performed using open source software; VMD, NAMD and chimera X.

+The open conformation folder contains the log file from 100ns simulation.
+Use this file to compute the mean average energy for specific heat caluclation.